AdwaitKulkarni58/sentiment-analysis-436c/README.md

 ### Sentiment:
 - AWS Comprehend to analyze sentiment according to 4 sentiment labels and get the confidence level for each label.
 ### Machine Learning:
-- Review summarization models hosted on AWS SageMaker using text-generation models like Hugging-Face.
+- Review summarization models hosted on AWS SageMaker using text-generation models like Google Pegasus XSUM on platforms like Hugging-Face.
 <hr></hr>

 # Setup: